-History of the Department
+History of the Program

+Professors James R. Wiseman, Creighton Gabel, and Fred Kleiner developed the first archaeological program at Boston University based on the concept of archaeological research as an interdisciplinary activity drawing upon the natural and social sciences and the humanities.
 The first interdepartmental courses in archaeology, sponsored by the Departments of Classical Studies and Anthropology, were offered in 1974/75.
 In 1979 the College of Liberal Arts [now the College of Arts and Sciences] and the Graduate School instituted an inter-departmental Archaeological Studies Program with faculty drawn from Anthropology, Art History [now the Department of the History of Art and Architecture], Classical Studies, and Religion.
 The Program was supported by a grant from the National Endowment for the Humanities.
 In 1980, the Center for Archaeological Studies was established to develop and coordinate the growing number of academic programs in archaeology, faculty research, publications, contract work, and public education programs.
 The Center’s Office of Public Archaeology (OPA) conducted archaeological investigations under contract with municipal, state, and federal agencies, and private corporations from 1981 to 1995.